Australian Capital Territory

-Lisa has worked as a Community Health Dietitian for more than 12 years.
-She also runs a private practice ‘Body Warfare Nutrition’ and has recently published her first book ‘Body Warfare – the Secret to Permanent Weight Loss’.
+Lisa has worked as a Community Health Dietitian for more than 18 years.
+She also runs a private practice ‘Body Warfare Nutrition’ and has published two book ‘Body Warfare – the Secret to Permanent Weight Loss’ and ‘Diet Proof your Kids”.
 Lisa was a member of the working party which developed DAA’s ‘Best Practice Guidelines for the Treatment of Overweight and Obesity’.
 She is an Accredited DAFNE (Dose Adjustment for Normal Eating) facilitator, and has a background in secondary school education.
 Lisa is passionate about using behavioural therapy strategies to help patients achieve health outcomes.

 Lisa has been a DAA Spokesperson since 2008.
-Her recent media interviews include for Women’s Health, Wellbeing and That’s Life magazines, Body + Soul, and The Age and the Herald Sun newspapers.
-She has been interviewed for numerous radio programs, as part of her role as a DAA Spokesperson, and has previously appeared on the Channel Nine programs What’s Good for You and A Current Affair.
+Her media interviews include for Women’s Health, Wellbeing and That’s Life magazines, Body + Soul, and The Age and the Herald Sun newspapers.
+She has been interviewed for numerous radio programs, as part of her role as a DAA Spokesperson, and has previously appeared on the Channel Nine programs National Nine News and A Current Affair.

 BSc, MND, APD, Accredited Sports Dietitian

-Areas of Interest: Sports Nutrition, Health promotion presenter, Developing positive relationships with food and health, Media.
+Areas of Interest: Sports Nutrition, Public Speaking, Media presenter, author, Developing positive relationships with food and health.